Love (horse): Background

-Love is a chestnut filly with a broad white blaze and a white sock on her right foreleg bred in Ireland by the Coolmore Stud.
+Love is a chestnut mare with a broad white blaze and a white sock on her right foreleg bred in Ireland by the Coolmore Stud.
 She is owned by the Coolmore partners Michael Tabor, Susan Magnier and Derrick Smith.
 Like many Coolmore horses she was sent into training with Aidan O'Brien at Ballydoyle.

 She was sired by Galileo, who won the Derby, Irish Derby and King George VI and Queen Elizabeth Stakes in 2001.
 Galileo became one of the world's leading stallions, earning his tenth champion sire of Great Britain and Ireland title in 2018.
-His other progeny include Frankel, Nathaniel, New Approach, Rip Van Winkle, Found Minding and Ruler of the World.
+His other progeny include Frankel, Nathaniel, New Approach, Rip Van Winkle, Found, Minding and Ruler of the World.

 Love's dam Pikaboo showed no racing ability, failing to win or place in five starts, but did better as a broodmare, producing several other winners including Lucky Kristale (Lowther Stakes), Peach Tree (Stanerra Stakes) and Flattering (Munster Oaks).
 Her grand-dam Gold Runner was a half-sister to Don't Forget Me.